ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfintech/ourfintech.md

 OurFinTech is the organization which collaborates with the Zanzibar government to provide financial regulatory services and technology to its customers.
 It is a fully automated, self-sovereign and sustainable digital freezone bridging Africa and the rest of the world.

-What makes our proposition unique is our ability to provide the combination of the following services under 1 simple consumable package:
+Our unique proposition is that we will become a license and service provider which uses twin technology to aggregate all the following features into a single, very simple, consumable package:
 - Any required licenses
 - Much required technology (All infrastructure and blockchain tech)
+- Third-party processing with global fiat currencies
+> TODO: (anyone) What does 'third-party processing with global fiat currencies' mean?
 - Auditing services & automatic tax reporting
 - Facility services (office, houses for staff, ...)

 ## The timing is ideal

 - There is a large and fast growing international market for digital banking: The global digital banking market size was valued at $8 trillion in 2020 and is growing at a CAGR of 5% from 2021 to 2027.
 The E-Bank (Neo/Challenger Bank) market size was valued at USD 28.73 Billion in 2020 and is projected to reach USD 627.99 Billion by 2028, growing at a CAGR of 47.17% from 2021 to 2028.